Imran Khan accuses Zardari of paying terrorists to assassinate him | Politics

 Khan, 70, had earlier blamed Prime Minister Shehbaz Sharif, Interior Minister Rana Sanaullah and Major General Faisal Naseer of ISI for that plot.
 He said that the nation should be aware of who was behind his assassination bid so ''they cannot enjoy their lives after they have done this''.
 He went on to say that irrespective of whatever was planned, he would be back in the streets as soon as he recovered from the injuries he had sustained during the Wazirabad attack.

+Meanwhile, the PPP has dismissed Khan's allegation and announced that it will take him to court.

+"This is a frivolous allegation of a frustrated man and we will take Imran Khan to court," Farooq Saeed, the party's Punjab president, said.

-Following the rupee’s historic fall against the US dollar in the country, the PTI chief hit out at the incumbent government and predicted hyperinflation and “insurmountable” economic challenges in days to come, Geo News reported.
+Following the rupee's historic fall against the US dollar in the country, the PTI chief during the press conference also hit out at the incumbent government and predicted hyperinflation and "insurmountable" economic challenges in days to come.

 "During the past three days, the local unit plunged by Rs33 against the US dollar,'' he said.
 "The rupee fell by Rs84 during the last nine months."
 While giving the reasons behind the devaluation of the local currency, the deposed prime minister said that the country's foreign currency reserves have reached a record low.
 "Foreign currency reserves sink to USD 3.6 billion."
 Khan also lambasted Prime Minister Sharif, saying that he has now become aware of what sort of a ''genius'' Minister for Finance and Revenue Senator Ishaq Dar is.